640 South State StreetDover, Delaware 19901

 While you are recovering from infectious esophagitis, work closely with your health care provider and keep all your follow-up appointments.

 If you have ongoing symptoms of painful or difficult swallowing, your health care provider may suggest that you take these steps:

 Avoid alcohol and caffeine.

 Avoid over-the-counter medicines that may irritate your esophagus, such as aspirin or ibuprofen.

 Avoid foods or beverages that give you heartburn.

 Lose weight if you are overweight.

 Eat more frequent, smaller meals.

-Avoid eating for three hours before you go to bed.
+Avoid eating for 3 hours before you go to bed.

-Avoid sleeping in a flat position by elevating the head of your bed several inches.
+Avoid sleeping in a flat position.
+Elevate the head of your bed several inches.